 I didn’t piece together what was going on and denial can make you blind to almost anything.
-I slowly started to make excuses for here and thought everything would be okay once she worked on her anger.
-Once fights intensified, I tried talking to her, but everything had to be my fault.
-Soon my words were stone and I started to blame myself
+I slowly started to make excuses for her and thought everything would be okay once she worked on her anger.
+Once fights intensified, I tried talking her down, but everything had to be my fault.
+Soon my words were nothing but wasted air and I started to blame myself.

 She marched to the kitchen and grabbed a butcher knife from the wood block and threatened me with it.
 “You think you can just do what you want behind my back…we’ll you’ve got another thing coming.
 I believe you need to be taught a lesson in obedience, so tell me where you want you first slash?”

 I called the police.
 Enraged that I called the police to report our domestic disturbance, she sliced herself on the forearm then threw the knife on the floor.

 When the police arrived they had taken one glance at me then wrestled me to the ground because of my boulder size.
 While sitting in handcuffs I explained to sergeant what happened and gave him a grand tour of my body scars inflicted by my wife, but he dismissed them.
 All he could see was Fionna being the crying victim; shivering like a chilled fever.
 They had taken to her act like a dog to a bone.